 How do you claim?

-Claims should be made on the Disability Living Allowance (people aged under 65), Attendance Allowance (people aged over 65) and Employment and Support Allowance (people aged under 65) claim forms.
+Claims should be made on the Personal Independence Payment (people aged under 65), Attendance Allowance (people aged over 65) and Employment and Support Allowance (people aged under 65) claim forms.

-A short medical report about the terminally ill person's condition must be sent in with the claim forms for Attendance Allowance and Disability Living Allowance.
+A short medical report about the terminally ill person's condition must be sent in with the claim forms for Attendance Allowance and Personal Independence Payment.
 This report is called DS1500 and is available from a doctor, specialist or consultant.

 It is not necessary to see the doctor to obtain the report.
 A nurse or doctor's receptionist can be asked to arrange for the report to be issued.